 Raise Your Hand

 Students enter the room quietly and ready to learn.
 Each student has a name card that they decorate themselves and they sit in rows.
 On one side their name is colored in green and the other side their name is colored in yellow.
 Green means "Way to Go!" you are following the rules.
 Yellow means "slow down and think" you are not following one of the rules.
 If a student continues with the incorrect behavior they go to red which is the "think time" desk.
 For students in K-2 they sit at the desk quietly for a number of minutes equal to their age.
+I will help them fill out a Think Time form at the end of class.
 For students in 3-6 they fill out a behavior reflection form.
 This is to help them calm down and re-focus on what they should be doing.
 When the student returns to their name card, all is forgiven and they turn their card back to green.
+The form will go home with the student for the parent to sign.
+This does not go on any sort of permanent record.
+This is just so the parent is aware of the nature and frequency of the problems the student might be having at school.
 If a student continues to misbehave while in "think time" they are sent to the office and I call their parents to let them know what happened.

 A report is given to the teacher regarding the over-all class behavior.